Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

   public instance for sharing data).
 - Be sure that the ARCHIVE_DIR variable in `/var/www/tracebase/TraceBase/.env` matches the alias in `/etc/httpd/conf.d/tracebase.conf`.
+- Set the gateway timeout to match what's in the `TraceBase/.env` file.
+This allows the software to end gracefully if submission processing takes too long.
+- Create an `alias` to match the `ARCHIVE` location in the `TraceBase/.env` file to enable archive file downloads.

 <!-- TODO: Description of how to allow access to archive and static files in the apache config. -->